 - Don’t submerge the card.

 - Don’t use isopropyl alcohol, as this could compromise elements on your card.

-The pandemic has changed the way people shop for groceries, and for many it can put a strain on a household budget.
-To keep yourself – and your finances – safe, be mindful and strategic about your grocery shopping.
-Old habits die hard, but creating new positive ones will help you spend less on the foods you love and keep yourself and your family safe from the virus.
+The pandemic has changed the way people shop for groceries – and for many, it can put a strain on the household budget.
+To keep yourself and your finances safe, be both mindful and strategic about your grocery shopping.
+Old habits die hard but creating new positive ones will help you spend less on the foods you love and keep yourself and your family safe.